peat/punter/README.md

 lamp: basic, lamp
 ```

-This lists out the names of each configuration profiles, and the script fragments they use.
+This lists out the names of each profile, and the script _fragments_ they use.

 In the first case, `basic` is the name of a profile that just runs the `basic` fragment.
 Second, the `ruby` profile stitches together the `basic` and `ruby` fragments.
 The `lamp` profile stitches together the `basic` and `lamp` fragments.
 Simple, 'eh?